jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Was the villain poverty?
 Meekness?
 Or perhaps it was the pizza cook who disliked my religion or family?
 The answer is none of these.
 The truth is far more fundamental and reveals the core message of the book.

 I wanted a slice of pizza.
-Getting it required speaking, and I did not have the ability to do that, as I was born with a speech impediment—a condition affecting about a million Americans from all walks of life.
+Getting it required speaking, and I did not have the ability to do that, as I was born with a speech impediment—a condition affecting about three million Americans from all ages and walks of life.
 That is why I turned away when the pizza counter had several kinds of slices.
 I feared, far more than going hungry, being asked "which one" if there were several.

 The affliction kicks in when certain sounds trigger a stutter that feels like a severe electric shock.
 Speaking to strangers makes it worse.
 Swearing offers blessed relief, but that solution only works among friends.